codengine/cge-tools/README.md

 A collection of tools that allows the modification (and translation) of cge/cge2-games, namely Sołtys and Sfinx.

+## Requirements

+You need to use .net 6.0 in order to use the tools provided within this repository.

 ## Usage "cft-converter"

 This tool is used to convert fonts for further editing.
 The process involves the conversion of the font to png first, editing afterwards and conversion back to ".cft".